Woman calls 911, hides phone, leads deputies to alleged kidnapper - NewsBreak

 PORTLAND, Ore. ( KOIN ) — A Salem woman called 911 Wednesday evening and secretly led Marion County officials to her and the man that allegedly kidnapped her.

 The situation began outside a gas station on Lancaster Drive Southeast near Macleay Road Southeast around 5 p.m.
-As the woman was trying to leave, she says a man hopped into her car and refused to get out.‘Start being leaders’: Woman frustrated by Wheeler’s response to homeless concerns
+As the woman was trying to leave, she says a man hopped into her car and refused to get out.Update: One killed in Andover house fire

 The woman quickly dialed 911 before stashing her phone in her purse and calling out street names she was driving by, according to Marion County Sheriff’s Office.
 The 911 operator reported hearing the woman tell someone in the background “get out of my car” and “don’t touch me.”